Top Vitamins and Supplements for Women in Their 30s and 40s

 When you start taking melatonin supplements, start with a lower dose and work your way up to make sure you don’t get more than you need.
 Read How Much Melatonin Should You Really Be Taking? to learn more about determining the best melatonin dosage for you.

 We have many options available, including Low Dose Melatonin from Swanson Premium (melatonin 0.5 mg), Triple Strength Melatonin by Swanson Ultra (melatonin 10 mg), and everything in between.
-Click here to shop our full range of melatonin supplements.
+Click here to shop Swanson's full range of melatonin supplements.

 13. Beautifying Biotin